 Share on ThriftyFunThis guide contains the following solutions.
 Have something to add?
 Please share your solution!

 Thaw tomatoes, puree in blender.
 Saute onion and garlic in olive oil until crisp tender.
 Using a large dutch oven saucepot, add tomatoes, seasonings and sauteed garlic and onions.
-Heat on medium to boiling, reduce heat to low, cover and simmer for at least 2-3 hours, stirring every 15-20 minutes.

 At this point, if thicker consistency is desired, remove lid and up heat to medium , stirring until more liquid is absorbed.
 The longer this simmers the better it is.